Copyright and Trademark Information

 YEAR 2000 NOTICE

 Juniper Networks hardware and software products are Year 2000 compliant.
-The JUNOS software has no known time-related limitations through the year 2038.
+The Junos OS has no known time-related limitations through the year 2038.
 However, the NTP application is known to have some difficulty in the year 2036.

 The terms and conditions for using this software are described in the software license contained in the acknowledgment to your purchase order or, to the extent applicable, to any reseller agreement or end-user purchase agreement executed between you and Juniper Networks.
 By using this software, you indicate that you understand and agree to be bound by those terms and conditions.
 Generally speaking, the software license restricts the manner in which you are permitted to use the software and may contain prohibitions against certain uses.
 The software license may state conditions under which the license is automatically terminated.
 You should consult the license for further details.
 For complete product documentation, please see the Juniper Networks Web site at www.juniper.net/techpubs.